Société Française d’Études Écossaises

 6.30pm-7.30pm Concert by Carentona, Scottish and French Celtic music (médiathèque Michel Crépeau)

-7.30pm Dinner (own plans)
+7.30pm Dinner (own arrangements)

 Application Colloque - L'application de gestion des colloques est un projet soutenu historiquement par l'Union Européenne dans le cadre du programme Innova-TIC.